The Snitch Cartel: Origins

-The Snitch Cartel: Origins (El cartel de los sapos: El origen) is a Colombian crime drama television series developed for Caracol Televisión by Asier Aguilar.
+The Snitch Cartel: Origins (El cartel de los sapos: El origen) is a Colombian crime drama television series developed for Caracol Televisión by Asier Aguilar and a prequel series of El cartel.
 It is based on the book El Cartel de los Sapos by Andrés López López, and focuses specifically on the lives of the Villegas brothers, better known as Los Caballeros de Cali.
 The series is set in two eras, starring first Juan Pablo Urrego, and Sebastián Osorio playing the Villegas brothers in their youth, and later being replaced by Gustavo Angarita Jr., and Carlos Manuel Vega in his adulthood.

 It premiered on 28 July 2021 on Netflix.